-&lt;sup>167 CAF, September 2016, Salvaguardas ambientales y sociales and methodological detail is lacking in some respects.
+&lt;sup>168 CAF, Annex 6: Environmental and social management framework and methodological detail is lacking in some respects.
 It is unclear whether a counterparty assessment is applied to all financial intermediaries, or only for those where ring-fencing of operations is not feasible.
 Moreover, while recognising the need to support the capacities of intermediaries, the IDB will rely on their processes and regulatory context for assessing the alignment of transactions, rather than requiring their own E&S policies.
 The IDB provides support to its intermediary lenders specifically for the identification of adaptation and resilience investment opportunities so that borrowers can develop strategies to risk-proof their businesses in the face of climate risks.
 The Bank also published a guidebook for national development banks on climate risk in 2021.
 Alongside ALIDE, IDB has also established a regional working group on alignment to the Paris Agreement (WGPA) to support other PDBs in the process of alignment.